Yazawazi/MFlunix/README.md

 ## Usage

 1. `funix main.py` to start the server.
 Or run `sh app.sh` to generate model files and start the server.
-2. Done, you can use MFlunix now!
+2. Done, you can use MFlux now!

 ## License